EdwardR2023/CodingPractice/CapitalOneQuestions/README.md

 # CapitalOneQuestions

-This repository contains solutions to coding questions from technical interviews and practice sets.
+This repository contains solutions to coding questions from technical interviews and practice sets that stumped me.

 ## Project Structure